abiodunolunu/TweetQuotesExtension/readme.md

 ## Installation

 - Clone the repository or download the source code.
-- Open Google Chrome and navigate to chrome://extensions/.
+- Open Google Chrome and navigate to `chrome://extensions/`
 - Enable Developer mode at the top-right corner.
-- Click Load unpacked and select the directory (which is the `public` folder) where the extension's files are located.
+- Click Load unpacked and select the directory (which is the `/public` folder) where the extension's files are located.
 - The extension should now be installed.
+- Reload Twitter